-Border Tours wants to provide its customers the opportunity to experience Tijuana through a local’s perspective.
-Displaying a city that is not defined by its grey past, but instead welcomes you in to experience its bright present
+Border Tours wants to provide its customers the opportunity to experience Baja Mexico through a local’s perspective.
+Displaying a region that is not defined by its grey past, but instead welcomes you and invites you in to experience its bright present.

-Border Tours would enjoy the opportunity to show you the positive and inform you about the negative, allowing our customers to decide what Tijuana is truly like.
-Enticing foreign travelers and local adventurers to explore Tijuana’s gastronomic and cultural boom.
+Border Tours would enjoy the opportunity to show you the positive and inform you about the negative, allowing you to decide what Baja Mexico is truly like.
+Enticing foreign travelers and local adventurers to explore the gastronomic and cultural boom.

 By taking Tijuana’s diverse population composed of 80% Interinos (immigrants from central and southern Mexico) and 10% international immigrants, into its most marketable trait.
 Allowing to showcase Tijuana’s unyielding tenacity, and endurance against hardship of the past decade.
 A citywide cultural movement dreamt up by the visionary hearts and inspired minds of the locals, has helped Tijuana become a city that is unapologetically “Tijuas”.

 We know Tijuana and Baja like only a tijuanense does.